128keaton/SiriServer/README.md

 	https://192.168.1.1

-In case you don't have Spire or want to use `guzzoni.apple.com` you need to setup a DNS spoofing or manipulate you hosts file
+In case you don't have Spire or want to use `guzzoni.apple.com` you need to setup a DNS spoofing or manipulate you hosts file.
+I dont know how to do this.

 Please make sure to install the CA certificate on your iDevice (you can simply mail it to yourself).
 It is the CA.pem file that was copied by gen_certs.sh to the servers root.